syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 The OpenStreetMap is one of the tile/image providers which can be used free of cost.
 It returns map tiles for the requested coordinates for every requests.
 The url format of the OSM map provider as shown in the below code snippet.

-N> Though OpenStreetMap is free cost, we recommend you check the licensing terms and conditions once.
+N> Though the OpenStreetMap is free of cost, we recommend you check the licensing terms and conditions once before using it.

 {% tabs %}
 {% highlight Dart %}